orbisgis/h2gis/docs/dev/DBFWrite.md

 ### Signatures

 {% highlight mysql %}
-DBFWrite(VARCHAR fileName, VARCHAR tableName);
+DBFWrite(VARCHAR path, VARCHAR tableName);
-DBFWrite(VARCHAR fileName, VARCHAR tableName, VARCHAR fileEncoding);
+DBFWrite(VARCHAR path, VARCHAR tableName, VARCHAR fileEncoding);
 {% endhighlight %}

 ### Description

-Writes the contents of table `tableName` to a DBF file `fileName`.
+Writes the contents of table `tableName` to a DBF file located at `path`.
 The default value of `fileEncoding` is `ISO-8859-1`.

 ### Examples